PrajaktaBhalerao/Team_36_Fake-Review-Detection/README.md

  At the end of the notebook, the columns were dropped, and the only columns kept were review_text and verified_purchase, where they were saved inside a csv file, so we can conduct the EDA and Data Pre-processing on the textual data present.

+Following steps were performed for doing above operations:
+ 1.Shape of the dataset is studied, and the columns are seen in details.
+ 2.Data description and Summary Statistics: analyzed statistic of each and evry attribute for EDA process.
+ 3.Normalization of data to support EDA analysis  - 4.Checking for NULL and Duplicates:
+EDA
+Dropping of columns which are not necessary for model building Saving final dataframe to csv.

    - Cleaned the dataset by removing special characters, stopwords , null values and removed duplicate values .
    - Done EDA.